ruszkipista/cims03-my-car/README.md

 - a description,
 - and a measure type

-For example 2 records from the collection:
+For example here are 2 records from the collection:

 |Name|Description|Measure Type|
 |:---------------:|:----------|
 |km|Kilo Metre|DIST|
 |L|Litre|VOL|

 ### 0.15 Unit Conversion
-When we have two Unit of Measures of the same type, we want to know how many of unit A equals of unit B. This collection stores some prominent conversion rates, like km <-> miles
+When we have two Unit of Measures of the same type, we want to know how many of unit A equals of unit B. This collection stores some prominent conversion rates, like `km` <-> `miles`
 - source unit of measure
 - target unit of measure
 - conversion factor

-### 0.16 Users
+### 0.16 User
 We see earlier, that if we want users to restrict access to cars, we set up User-Car relationships.
 The User part from that is identified here:
 - user name - for identification in the app
 - password - secret key for authentication